Topics

 In this special edition podcast, you will hear five people share their stories about why health literacy matters.
 I recorded these in May 2009 when I was giving a workshop at the Institute for Healthcare Advancement’s (or IHA) 8th Annual Health Literacy Conference.

-In this podcast, you will hear from:
+This is the first of two Health Literacy Month podcasts.
+In this one, you will hear from:

 - Michael Villaire, Institute for Healthcare Advancement (IHA)